dezoito/ollama-grid-search/src/issue_with_sqlx.md

 - **`DATABASE_URL` for Development**: Setting `DATABASE_URL` during development lets `sqlx` prepare and cache the metadata for the queries in an offline `.sqlx` file.
 - **`SQLX_OFFLINE=true` for Production**: This lets you compile without needing `DATABASE_URL` at runtime.
 ````

+---

+Created a temp db file at

+temp/grid_search.db

+so we can run `DATABASE_URL="sqlite://temp/grid_search.db" cargo sqlx prepare` from /src-tauri

+[that fixed the warnings and compilation errors]